-11.7.4 Loss to Follow-up
+11.8.4 Loss to Follow-up

-Loss to Follow-up should be minimized by the pragmatic design of this study, however, as described above if a participant moves from a CPRD contributing practice to a non-contributing practice, long-term follow-up of health outcomes will not be possible and the participant will be considered lost to follow-up.
+Loss to follow-up should be minimized by the pragmatic design of this study, however, as described above if a participant moves from a CPRD contributing practice to a non-contributing practice, long-term follow-up of health outcomes will not be possible and the participant will be considered lost to follow-up.

 Participants will be contacted at baseline and at 4 month intervals to complete the PROs in IRSP.
-Patients will have the opportunity to complete the PROs within a 4-week window either side of the 4 month, 8 month and 12 month time points.
-Data entered outside of these +/- 4 week windows will be considered as missing.
+Patients will have the opportunity to complete the PROs within a - six week window ,-2/+4 weeks of the expected date, of the 4 month, 8 month and 12 month time points.
+Data entered outside of these - windows will be considered as missing.